 Data Storage Converter

 Data storage sizes are confusing.
 Hard drive manufacturers use decimal gigabytes (1 GB = 1,000,000,000 bytes) while operating systems use binary gibibytes (1 GiB = 1,073,741,824 bytes).
-This free calculator eliminates the confusion by showing both decimal (SI) and binary (IEC) values simultaneously.
-Convert instantly, see why your hard drive shows less space than advertised, and estimate file transfer times accurately.
+The EveryTool Data Storage Converter eliminates the confusion by showing both decimal (SI) and binary (IEC) values simultaneously - unlike most converters that only show one standard.
+Convert instantly, understand why your hard drive shows less space than advertised, and estimate file transfer times accurately.
+Free, no signup, runs entirely in your browser.

 DECIMAL (SI)